Taekwondo New Zealand Kukkiwon Cup International Open 2026

 DIVISION 2 BLACK BELT - TRADITIONAL POOMSAE

-Only 1st and 2nd Dan/Poom holders may enter the Black Belt Division 2 competition.
+Only 1st, 2nd, 3rd Dan/Poom holders may enter the Black Belt Division 2 competition.

-Competitors may not enter both Black Belt divisions.
+Competitors may not enter both Black Belt divisions in the same discipline.

 Possible poomsae - Taeguek 4, 5, 6, 7, 8 Koryo